ProjectsGm2/Gm2-Category-Sort/README.md

 based on their titles, descriptions and attribute values.
 Run the tool from **Tools → Auto Assign Categories** in the admin area and choose whether to **Add categories** or **Overwrite categories** before clicking **Start Auto Assign**.
+Use the **Reset All Categories** button to remove every product's assigned categories before starting a fresh assignment.
+A progress bar shows the status while products are being cleared.
 As each product is processed it appears in the log window:

 ```
 SKU123 - Sample Product => Accessories, Wheel Covers